Toyota Tundra years to avoid — most common problems

 Brake malfunctions are not uncommon on the Toyota Tundra and are mainly caused by warped brake rotors.
 It causes the steering to be shaky when the brakes are activated.
 If left to linger, it can mess with your control over your vehicle and put you in a tight situation.

 Despite the many positive reviews the Tundra has received, it is not perfect.
-Here are the Toyota Tundra years you should avoid.
+After going through the common complaints, you may be left with the question – which are the worst Toyota Tundra years to avoid?
+The worst Toyota Tundra years are 2000 and 2004, but here’s a detailed list:

 The engine is the biggest problem of the second-generation Tundras, with that of the 2007 model being the worst.
 There were reports of complete engine failure, with the bulk of other engine problems caused by knocking pistons and air injection pump failure.